Jcal-4/Spendo/docker_overview.md

 Docker is a platform that allows you to package, distribute, and run applications in lightweight, portable containers.
 Here’s a high-level overview of how Docker works:

+---

+## 🧑‍💻 Development vs. Deployment: docker-compose and Single-Container

+- It is perfectly fine—and often recommended—to use `docker-compose` for local development, even if you deploy to Heroku (or another platform) with a single-container setup.
+- With `docker-compose`, you can:
+    - Run frontend, backend, and database as separate containers.
+    - Use volume mounts for live code changes and hot-reloading.
+    - Debug and restart services independently.
+    - Mimic a real-world microservices or multi-service environment.
+- For deployment (e.g., Heroku), you use a single-container image for simplicity and compatibility with the platform.
+- Just ensure your code and environment variables work in both setups (e.g., use `.env` files and environment variable fallbacks).

+**Summary:**

+- Use `docker-compose` for development convenience and flexibility.
+- Use a single-container Dockerfile for simple deployment to platforms like Heroku.
+- Keep your configuration and environment files compatible with both approaches for a smooth workflow.

+---

 ## 1. Containerization

 Docker uses containers to encapsulate an application and all its dependencies (libraries, code, runtime, etc.) into a single package.
 This ensures the app runs the same way regardless of where it’s deployed.